catamphetamine/libphonenumber-js/README.md

  * `json-loader` doesn't `exclude` `/node_modules/`
  * If you override `resolve.extensions` in Webpack configuration then make sure `.json` extension is present in the list

 Webpack 2 sets up `json-loader` by default so there's no need for any special configuration.
+So better upgrade to Webpack 2 instead.

 ## Standalone